Infinitely many pairs of free boundary minimal surfaces with the same topology and symmetry group: A Morse index bound and related conjectures

 \begin{remark} By using the conclusion of Remark \ref{rem:negative_direction_standard_Scherk} in place of Lemma \ref{lem:negative-direction_M} the above proof is easily adapted (with essentially just notational modifications) to establish that each free boundary minimal surface $\Xi_n$ of Theorem \ref{thm:ConstructSecond}, with $n$ sufficiently large, also has equivariant index at least $2$. \end{remark}

 In general, the task of determining the Morse index of a minimal surface is a remarkably delicate one, and especially so in the free boundary case.
 To the best of our knowledge, within the class of free boundary minimal surfaces in $\B^3$ the value of the index has only been computed in the case of equatorial discs (which is trivial) and for critical catenoids (see the partly different arguments in \cite{Devyver2019}, \cite{Smith-Zhou2019} and \cite{Tran2020}).
-In particular, we do not know such values for \emph{any} infinite family, so that it is still unclear whether e.\,g. the growth rate with respect to the topological data (namely: the genus and the number of boundary components) should be linear, or subject to more subtle (and less universal) laws.
-That a linear, or rather affine, lower bound holds follows as a special case from the main result in \cite{AmbCarSha18-Index}: the Morse index of any free boundary minimal surface in $\B^3$, say $\Sigma$, of genus $g$ and having $b$ boundary components satisfies the inequality
+(On an incidental yet related note, we further remark that the Morse index of the critical Möbius band in $\B^4$ has proven in \cite{Medvedev2023} to equal five.)
+In particular, getting back to the three-dimensional Euclidean unit ball, we do not know the values of the index for \emph{any} infinite family, so that it is still unclear whether e.\,g. the growth rate with respect to the topological data (namely: the genus and the number of boundary components) should follow simpler, sometimes possibly even linear, or more subtle (and less universal) laws.
+That a linear, or rather affine, lower bound holds was established in \cite{AmbCarSha18-Index} and, independently, in \cite{Sar17}: the Morse index of any free boundary minimal surface in $\B^3$, say $\Sigma$, of genus $g$ and having $b$ boundary components satisfies the inequality

 an estimate that (albeit sub-optimal in the case of ``low topological complexity'') has not yet been refined in any way.
+This result was then complemented by the one of Lima (see \cite[Theorem 4]{Lim17}), that is an affine upper bound with a large (yet computable) numerical constant.
 The network of conjectures that we are about to present in the second part of this section, partly based on numerical evidence using Brakke's \cite{Brakke1992} surface evolver, aims at shedding some new light on these delicate matters.

+Setting up the simulation of a free boundary minimal surface using Brakke's surface evolver requires a (rough) initial triangulation of some surface with the desired topology, which can then be gradually refined.
+The free boundary condition is modelled by confining the boundary edges and vertices to the unit sphere using the appropriate ``level-set constraint'' \cite[Section~5.1]{Brakke1992}.
+The complexity of the simulation can be reduced dramatically by prescribing the expected symmetries using additional level-set constraints.
+The remaining (equivariant) instability of the surface in question can be overcome through a careful alternation between motion by mean curvature \cite[Section~6.4]{Brakke1992} and ``Hessian minimization'' \cite[Section~6.6]{Brakke1992}.
+The Morse index is then legible as the number of negative eigenvalues of the corresponding matrix of second derivatives of area.